-How to remove shine or remove the glare from a nose or forehead or cheek can be a frustrating and baffling problem.
+How to remove shine, glare or hotspots from a nose, a forehead, a cheek or glasses can be a frustrating and baffling problem that seems to resist common sense.

 Once you know what to do to remove the shine, however, you will be all over those shiny and glary pictures you have tucked away in an obscure folder somewhere on your computer.

-These are the pictures of Gilles before and after cloning bout to remove shine.
+These are the pictures of Gilles before and after cloning to remove shine.

 This photograph has a nasty hotspot on the rim of the glasses and some skin shine as well.